Google Analytics: What Is It & How Should You Use It?

 The overall aim of any business is to get new sales.
 This happens by getting new leads and enquiries, ideally from your website.
 It all sounds easy so far, but several questions people ask are:

-Why should Google rank your website over the others?
+Why should Google rank your website above others?

-Why should potential customers call you as oppose to your competitors (who are also fighting for rankings)?
+Why should potential customers choose you as opposed to your competitors (who are also fighting for rankings)?

 What makes you different to your competitors?